eu-digital-identity-wallet/eudi-docs-site/docs/Reference Implementation/Quality Assurance.md

 ### Performance Testing

-- **Objectives:** Performance tests validate responsiveness, stability, and resource usage under expected conditions.
-Measurement of resource consumption and response time per feature in order to confirm that the application remains stable and responsive under normal operating conditions.
+- **Objectives:** Performance tests measure resource consumption and response time per feature in order to confirm that the application remains stable and responsive under normal operating conditions.
 - **Requirements:** The Performance Requirements can be found [here]().
 - **Specifications**: The Performance Test Specifications can be found [here]()
 - **Tools:** [Performance testing tools](#-test-management-and-tools).